Data Format

 D1~--- see under <$AHPBkDz>.~

-Text that is to be linked to a particular URL may be embedded in note text using the format:
+Text that is to be linked to a particular URL, or to another part of the index, may be embedded in note text using one of the formats:

 where: